eslint/rfcs/designs/2019-eslintrc-improvements/minor-03-plugin-renaming.md

 ## Alternatives

 - [#9] is the alternative.
 But double duplicate features cause confusion for the ecosystem.
 For newcomers, a mix of articles about two config systems makes hard to understand ESLint.
 For non-English users, the official document is far.
+Also, this proposal has information that a plugin name was renamed or not, so it helps to address [Robustness Guarantee].
 - [#14] is a different idea to handle local plugins.
 I think people have gotten used to key-value form via JavaScript object literals.

 ## Open Questions